Sustainable Product Design and the Circular Economy

 Today’s blog is the second in a series on the circular economy.
 This post picks up where our first blog ends.
 You can read the first blog here: The Circular Economy as a Model for the Future.

 What is “sustainable product design?”
-This blog will discuss how product lifecycle management (PLM) and its associated digital thread help address sustainability in product design and development.
+This blog will discuss how product lifecycle management (PLM) and its associated digital thread help manage sustainability in product design and development.

 Sustainable product design